GrailPay/api-reference-app/readme.md

 Using the uuids of the businesses created in the business:create command, create a transaction between the two businesses.

+The output is the uuid of the transaction created.

 ### transaction:create_mid

 (https://docs.grailpay.com/docs/creating-a-transaction)